AlexSischin/KurdishDocClassifier/report/REPORT.md

 - Classification and Regression Trees (CART)
 - Random forest (RF)

-Use cross-validation to compare models and parameters.
+Use cross-validation to pick parameters.

 # Development